 3. Templates.
 There are many more professional templates available from Word Press than Google’s Blogger is using.
 They have added new ones and they are professional, but nothing beats a high-quality responsive theme from WordPress.

 WordPress has both free templates and ones you can buy on a site such as elegant themes.
 You can also order a customized WordPress theme to get exactly what you want if you choose to do so.

 One thing I have always thought about is if people may be turned off by the free BlogSpot URL and the template.
 In a services business that may be true, but for the most part, I do not think the average person even looks at the URL much anymore.

 Do you monetize your blog with Google AdSense?
 If you do Google makes it very easy to add this to every blog post through the use of widgets.
 You can customize those as well in terms of colour, size, and so on.

 Another thing you can easily do with the Blogspot blogging platform is ad banners and text links.
 Of course, you can do that with Word Press as well.
 One thing I’ve noticed personally on a Blogger blog is how Google lets you build your list through them.

-Customers can subscribe to updates from your blog just by adding their email addresses in the following email box.
+Customers can subscribe to get Google updates from your blog just by adding their email addresses in the following email box.
 The downside to that is you do not on the list, just like you do not own the blog when you’re using Google’s platform.

 Would I use Google’s Blogger blogging platform?

 In certain situations, I just might.
 However, I would be very cautious with what I did because I don’t want to put any work into a blog that Google might cancel.
-What I would do is save a copy of every post that I make just in case I was canceled so I could go back and re-create it using paid hosting and Word Press template.
+What I would do is save a copy of every post that I make just in case I was cancelled so I could go back and re-create it using paid hosting and Word Press template.